Build conferencing add-ons

 Add settings

-You may wish to have optional settings that let users configure your add-on.
+You may want to have optional settings that let users configure your add-on.
 For example, you may want to let users to set conference parameters or notes that are attached to the conference.

 Creating an add-on settings page is optional.
 For more details, see Add settings.